-The material for this course will be provided as assigned readings from the text and selected articles from the published literature.
+The material for this course will be provided as lectures, assigned readings from the text and selected articles from the published literature.
 The assigned papers are archived on D2L under the folder "Resources".
-There will be weekly timed quizzes over the material assigned to date.
-These exams will be proctored and scored by the "Quizzes" Tab on D2L.
-All quizzes are to be written independently and all quizzes are comprehensive because the course will build upon the concepts and terminology already covered as we progress through the term.
-However the quizzes will emphasize the material that has been assigned since the last quiz.
-D2L will scramble the order of quiz questions and the order of the answers for individual questions.
-The questions for any given quiz can also be varied randomly by selection from a test bank, and not all questions from the test bank will occur on all quizzes.
-However, the main feature to promote adherence to the Lakehead code of ethics (independent work) is that the questions will be timed (~1 minute per question).
-Quizzes will be open book and open notes.
+There will be weekly timed open-book practicals over the material assigned to date.
+These practicals will be proctored and scored by the "Quizzes" Tab on D2L.
+All practicals are to be written independently and all practicals are comprehensive because the course will build upon the concepts and terminology already covered as we progress through the term.
+However the practicals will emphasize the material that has been assigned the week previous.
+D2L will scramble the order of practical questions and the order of the answers for individual questions.
+The questions for any given practical can also be varied randomly by selection from a test bank, and not all questions from the test bank will occur on all practicals.
+However, the main feature to promote adherence to the Lakehead code of ethics (independent work) is that the practical questions will be timed (~1 minute per question).
+Practicals will be open book and open notes.
 You may highlight and outline your text and assigned papers.
 You may create and use a digital key-word search index.
 You may share your study archive with other students.
 You may use a calculator.
-Quizzes will be "open" for a 6 hour window beginning 0600 and ending at 12:00 on Mondays of each week except Reading Week (Oct 8-12).
-If more than one quiz is scheduled, you may take a break between quizzes.
-The length of each quiz will vary, but each quiz question is counted as the same value for the quiz portion of your final mark.
-By convention there is no quiz during Reading Week.
-Missed quizzes may not be made up without documentation or prior approval in writing (email message).
+Practicals will be "open" for a 12 hour window beginning 6:00 AM and ending at 12:00 midnight on Sundays of each week.
+If more than one practical is scheduled, you may take a break between practicals.
+The length of each practical will vary, but each practical question is counted as the same value for the practical portion of your final mark.
+Missed practicals may not be made up without documentation or prior approval in writing (email message).
 Those traveling for sports or other purposes are responsible to make arrangements for internet access while they are away.
-I will re-schedule quizzes missed for medical reasons within the week the quiz was due unless the documentation identifies longer time frame for recovery.
+I will re-schedule practicals missed for medical reasons for the next consecutive week only, unless the documentation identifies longer time frame for recovery.
 After that time interval, the window for make-ups will have expired.